What Is Social Anxiety?

 The easiest way to distract yourself from an anxiety-inducing situation?
 Pull out your phone and avoid where you are.
 "It's complicated because you may feel so anxious that you need to turn to your phone, and then you do feel better, but it reinforces the behavior and instead of interacting, you spend the night on the phone," says Gross.

 It's called a safety behavior—things that make you feel good but keep you from engaging in the way you want and need.
-You can lean on these crutches a little, but if you're going to push yourself through the discomfort of being at a party, try to actually get something positive out of the experience—which, unfortunately, requires socializing with more than just Siri.
+You can lean on these crutches a little, but if you're going to push yourself through the discomfort of being at a party, try to actually get something positive out of the experience—which requires socializing with more than just Siri.
+(That Said, Science Says These Apps Fight Depression and Anxiety.)

 11 of 16All photos

-All our experts agree, when you start to feel especially anxious—racing heart, sweating, frantic thoughts—taking a break is your best bet.
+All our experts agree: When you start to feel especially anxious—racing heart, sweating, frantic thoughts—taking a break is your best bet.
 Excuse yourself and go to the restroom, go outside—wherever you can be alone.
-"Take a few minutes to calm down, give yourself a little praise for doing so well so far, check in with friends who are supporting you," says Gross.
+"Take a few minutes to calm down, give yourself praise for doing so well so far, and check in with friends who are supporting you," says Gross.
 "This can get you re-centered and back in business."
 Take breaks as often as you need, but keep in mind that spending all night in the bathroom isn't any better than spending it on the phone.

 Practice a Mini Meditation